kelsieszost/3-D/README.md

 ## Usage

-To interact with the sphere you can click and hold to drag and change the perspective of light.
+To interact with the sphere you can click and hold to drag and change the perspective of light and color.
 You can also double click to move the sphere to any desired location on the page.

 [Link](https://kelsieszost.github.io/3-D/) to site.